 This type of verse is almost always iambic pentameter.
 It is extraordinarily widespread and has had an enormous impact on English poetry since it became popular in the 16th century.
-Scholars have estimated that close to three-fourths of all English poetry is in blank first.
+Scholars have estimated that close to three-fourths of all English poetry is in blank verse.

 Explore Blank Verse Poetry